 If you would like to stay on after the tour to ski or explore then do let us know and we can book extra nights in Skei or make suggestions on other ski areas near by.
 You may like to stay in Lillehammer and ski the many trails above the town.

 Included: The price includes full board accommodation (breakfast, packed lunch, dinner and thermos refill) and local taxes.
-This is based on two people sharing in very comfortable hotel accommodation.
+This is based on two people sharing in very comfortable hotel accommodation, and one night in a beautiful mountain lodge.
 Transfers from Vinstra railway station to your hotel, transfer from Skeikampen to Lillehammer at the end of the trip, luggage transfers (1x bag per person), the fees of a qualified BASI Nordic Ski Teacher/International Mountain Leader and their expenses are also all included.

 Single rooms can be arranged in advance at an additional fee of £180, please ask if you would like this option.